semgrep/semgrep-docs/docs/deployment/connect-scm.md

       - You've selected the **Use for multiple GitHub orgs (Enterprise-public app)** checkbox
    2. Review the permissions for the app; as the app owner, note that you can change these permissions later.
-Click **Create GitHub App** to proceed.
    3. Click **Create GitHub App** to proceed.
       If this step is successful, the blue **Create GitHub App** button turns into a gray **Created** button.
-6. Click **Install** under **Step 4**.
+7. Click **Install** under **Step 4**.
 You'll be taken to your GHE instance and asked to name your app.
 You can choose whatever name you'd like, but Semgrep recommends that you name it something that indicates that this is the Semgrep GHE app.
-7. After you name your app, choose the GHE org to which you want it installed.
+8. After you name your app, choose the GHE org to which you want it installed.
    Select the org that you want to act as the owner of the app, and click **Install**.
-8. Wait for the installation to complete.
+9. Wait for the installation to complete.
 When done, you will be redirected to Semgrep.
-9. Verify the installation by navigating to **Settings** > **Source Code Managers**.
+10. Verify the installation by navigating to **Settings** > **Source Code Managers**.
 Ensure that the entry for your SCM shows a gray **Installed** button.
    ![Semgrep Cloud Platform's Source code managers list showing GHE instance](/img/ghe-8.png#md-width)
-10. In GHE, you should see the app listed as installed on the **GitHub Apps** page.
+11. In GHE, you should see the app listed as installed on the **GitHub Apps** page.
    ![GHE showing installed Semgrep App](/img/ghe-9.png#md-width) You can click **Configure** to choose the repositories to which the app